 The Avenue Concept’s sculpture program displays large scale sculpture on several curated sites throughout downtown Providence.
 The streets of Providence are transformed by the addition of artwork placed by the Avenue Concept.
 Sculptures and murals create destinations, unexpected moments, and opportunities for contemplation and inspiration.
 The Avenue Concept brings new artwork to the community every year.
 Walking from one artwork to the next is an extraordinary way of navigating Providence, the creative capital.

 Call for Entry 2022

-Selected artists receive benefits including: $2,000.00 for 1 year lease of their artwork, transportation, installation covered by The Avenue Concept, documentation made available to the artist, features on our website and in newsletter and social media posts, the opportunity for an engagement event like an artist talk or process demo, a video interview with the artist, inclusion in the Avenue Concept walking tour app, digital archive.
+Selected artists receive benefits including: $2,000.00 for 1-year lease of their artwork, transportation, installation covered by TAC, documentation made available to the artist, features on our website and in newsletter and social media posts, the opportunity for an engagement event like an artist talk or process demo, a video interview with the artist, inclusion in the Avenue Concept walking tour app, digital archive.

 This opportunity is open to all emerging and established sculpture artists within 200 miles of Providence RI.
 BIPOC, LGBTQIA2S+ artists are encouraged to apply.

 Jury for Call for Entry 2022